 Kourounis started chasing tornadoes and other storms over 15 years ago and has continued to expand his explorations to include all types of extreme natural phenomena.
 By sharing these adventures with the world, he hopes that he can inspire people to break out of their routines and do something that they consider a little bit scary.

 Kourounis is region director for Ontario/Nunavut for The Explorers Club.
-He is also a member of the Explorers Club, the Royal Canadian Geographic Society, the Canadian Council For Geographic Education, and was nominated for Gemini awards in 2008 and 2009 for his work on Angry Planet.
+He is also a member of the Royal Canadian Geographic Society, the Canadian Council For Geographic Education, and was nominated for Gemini awards for his work on Angry Planet.
 He won the Stefansson Medal from the Explorers Club Canadian Chapter in 2015 for his “outstanding contributions to science and to public education.”
 He was named one of Canada's Greatest Explorers by Canadian Geographic.

 Face Any Storm

 Facing Any Storm

 What does it take to succeed, even when faced with a "storm" of challenges?
 George Kourounis compares his storm chasing and eco-exploration experiences to the types of challenges we all face—in both our personal and our professional lives.
 He uses the lessons learned from his own life or death adventures in the worlds most remote places to articulate down-to-earth strategies for meeting the challenges of challenging times.
 With dramatic video clips and stunning photography from around the world, Kourounis draws parallels on his experiences from setting goals, taking risks and living facing countless "storms" of the figurative and literal kind.
 The same skill set used to face the most dangerous weather can also help us work through our everyday workplace and individual challenges.
 Kourounis shows us how it's done.